tepkool01/lob_homework/README.md

 ---
 ## Future considerations
 ### Feature improvements and changes
-- Dependency Injection and Inversion of the search methods.
-Inject into the List call, then leverage an interface to swap out different search algorithms, i.e. cosine similarity
 - Geolocation to better rank/sort return results, i.e. if client in New Jersey and types 'New', have New Jersey come up ranked higher than New Hampshire.
 - Pagination (or re-use suggestions as part of the search API)
 - Bolding parts of the match